JetBrains/cpp-russia-2017-clion/Tips&Tricks/Tune your IDE/2_Customize_the_Code_Style.md

 _Tip3_ How about using Google or Qt coding standards on your project?
 You can inherit the settings from one of the predefined code style.
 Select _Set from_ in the right upper corner of the settings window and select the preferred style from the list.

+### Share settings
-Ok, you get the settings configured.
+Ok, you get the settings configured!
 Now let's share them with the team!
 * Export settings
     * Go to _File | Export Settings_
     * Select if you'd like to export only Code Style settings or smth else as well (for example, live templates or look and feel settings)